thinkcompany/think_dev-standards/development-standards/accessibility.md

 ### Events

+Events on the web page serve to increase dynamic behavior of web pages.
+Dynamic behavior does not always translate well to assistive technology because the behavior is oftentimes visual and driven by mouse activity, or events.
+HTML provides handlers for these events, but also provides equivalent handlers for keyboard events.
+When creating events, developers should make use of both to meet accessibility requirements.

 ### Buttons

 Buttons should be made with the native HTML `<button>` tag, and not a clickable image, or any other workaround that causes unnecessary confusion for screen-reader users.